yugabyte/yugabyte-db/docs/content/v1.0/api/cassandra/dml_delete.md

 ---

 ## Synopsis
 The `DELETE` statement removes rows from a specified table that meet a given condition.
-Currently, YugaByte can deletes one row at a time.
+Currently, Yugabyte can deletes one row at a time.
 Deleting multiple rows is not yet supported.

 ## Syntax
 ### Diagram